thiagosqr/app-seed/README.md

 ###Testing during Maven build cycle
   We use surefile maven plugin in order to run unit,functional and integration tests during a maven build.
-  The plugins star jetty, run h2, apply DDL, start the app, start browser and automatically test a feature to generate test results.
+  The plugins starts jetty, run h2, apply DDL, start the app, start browser and automatically test a feature to generate test results.
   The whole thing is done using random ports to make it easy running on Jenkins/Hudson CI.
   To run integration tests run:
    ```